 By replacing the aged and dirty fabric, your sofa can blend into your interiors, looking brand new.

 Any upholstery project requires good measurements for the fabric to fit right into the sofa.
 If this is your first time to DIY, we’ll be guiding you with a step-by-step process on how to record your couch’s dimensions.
-What you’ll need now is a pen, a paper, a calculator and of course, a measuring tape.
+What you’ll need now is a pen, paper, a calculator, and of course, a measuring tape.

 Start Taking The Measurements

 - Remove any cushion from the seat and the back and measure across the furniture.
 This is to get the depth/length of the seat and back area.

 Luckily, there are some classic measurements that may guide you in determining your sofa’s size.
-Most are based on a 54″ wide fabric, which is a common width for sofas.
+Most are based on a 54″ wide fabric, a common width for sofas.
 For example, a 7 ft long sofa with back cushions and non-padded arms will need 11 yards of fabric.
 A 6 ft curved-back sofa with upholstered arms will need 10 yards.

-If you will handle this project yourself, make sure you have the necessary tools to aid you in taking off the original fabric and putting the new one with ease.
-Among the tools you need are pliers, seam rippers and slender scissors.
+If you will handle this project yourself, make sure you have the necessary tools to aid you in taking off the original fabric and putting in the new one with ease.
+Among the tools you need are pliers, seam rippers, and slender scissors.